ssabrii/PathOGiST/README.md

   Instead, download CPLEX from the website, and run `python setup.py install` within the Python API folder.

 ## Installation
+You can `pathogist.py` directly from this repo as long as you have the dependencies installed.
-We recommend you create a conda environment for PathOGiST.
+We recommend you create a conda environment for PathOGiST, though.
 You can easily create one by running the following command in the top directory:
 ```bash
 conda env create -f conda/environment.yaml